tabarra/txAdmin/docs/dev_notes.md

 If patch, show update notification immediately (especially important to quick-fix a bug).
 If minor, randomize a delay between 0~24h.
 If patch, randomize a delay 0~72h.

-Update event idea (not yet greenlit):
-- A box similar to the fxserver update one;
-- The major/minor updates will have a discord stage event, patches won't;
-- Will get the next event date + type (major/minor) through some api (maybe a regex-able string in the GH releases page);
-- The pre-event notifications will have a live "in xx time" type countdown
-- 2 days before it will show a yellow warning;
-- 1 hour before it will become a glowing green box;
-- 1 hour after the event start it will become a red update box with generic message, or blue if it's just a patch;
-- Note: regarding the changelog part, bubble asked me to ignore for now (may/13) but will talk again somewhen;

 ### TP:
 https://freesound.org/search/?q=teleport&page=6#sound